How to Pass Your Driving Test in 2021: 15 Driving Test Tips

 Tip #10.
 Know your basic maneuvers

-Having a solid grasp of your maneuvers is vital to your success on the DMV road exam.
-Even knowing how to properly perform simple tasks such as stopping and accelerating smoothly can be the difference between passing and failing your driving test.
+Having a solid grasp of your basic maneuvers will be necessary to pass the driver’s test.
+Even knowing how to properly perform simple tasks such as stopping and accelerating smoothly can be the difference between passing and failing your test.

-Make sure you are comfortable demonstrating the following maneuvers before sitting for the road test:
+Make sure you are comfortable demonstrating the following maneuvers:

 - Three-Point Turns

 Tip #11.
 Learn to parallel park

 Parallel parking has always been a difficult maneuver for students to understand.
 While it can be frustrating to master, it is a vital skill for those living in densely populated urban areas.
 Many argue; however, it is not as pertinent for suburban and rural drivers.
 In fact, there are a few states that have eliminated parallel parking from their road test altogether.